Bobby Fischer: Olympiads

 Out of four Men's Chess Olympiads, Fischer scored +40−7=18, for 49/65: 75.4%.
 In 1966, Fischer narrowly missed the individual gold medal, scoring 88.23% to World Champion Tigran Petrosian's 88.46%.
 He played four games more than Petrosian, faced stiffer opposition, and would have won the gold if he had accepted Florin Gheorghiu's draw offer, rather than declining it and suffering his only loss.

-At the 1962 Varna Olympiad, Fischer predicted that he would defeat Argentinian GM Miguel Najdorf in 25 moves.
+At the 1962 Varna Olympiad, Fischer predicted that he would defeat Miguel Najdorf in 25 moves.
 Fischer actually did it in 24, becoming the only player to beat Najdorf in the tournament.
 Najdorf lost the game while employing the very opening variation named after him: the Sicilian Najdorf.

 Fischer had planned to play for the US at the 1968 Lugano Olympiad, but backed out when he saw the poor playing conditions.
 Both former world champion Tigran Petrosian and Belgian-American International Master George Koltanowski, the leader of the American team that year, felt that Fischer was justified in not participating in the Olympiad.
 According to Lombardy, Fischer's non-participation was due to Reshevsky's refusal to yield first board.

 In 1974, Fischer was willing to play the 21st Chess Olympiad in Nice, France, but FIDE rejected his demand to play in a separate room with only Fischer, his opponent, and spectators.